ramphastidae/tucano/README.md

 ### Editing Info

-During the constest the manager can update severall info about each applicant and subject.
+During the contest the manager can update severall info about each applicant and subject.

 ### Application